darthbeep/blog_source/source/_posts/2019-07-03-analyzing-an-open-source-project-part-ii-reading-installation-script-arguments.markdown

 Starting from the beginning, the variable `$OPTIND`, short for option index, is part of the `getopts` utility.
 When `getopts` runs through the command line argument, like a for each loop, it needs something to look at next.
 At all times, the next argument for `getopts` is stored in `$OPTIND`.
 How does this work so easily? `$OPTIND` isn't actually storage, but a number.
 Remember, `$1` in bash will get you the first argument, `$2` the second, and so on.
 So `$OPTIND` starts at 1 and is incremented with each pass.
 If you run the program with 3 arguments, `$OPTIND` will end as 4.

 In bash, double parentheses evaluate an expression, and a $ in front of them returns the result as a statement.
 So shift is being called on the result of `$OPTIND - 1`. `shift` is a command which shifts the position of arguments to the left by the number given to it as argument.
 That is, if you run `shift 2`, the variable that used to be referenced with `$4` can now be referenced with `$2.` Because `$OPTIND` is always one more than the number of optional arguments, shifting by `$OPTIND - 1` will make the main arguments always be in the same place.
-So for example calling `./libinput-gestures-setup -d “place” install` and `./libinput-gestures-setup install` will both lead to `install` being `$1` after the shift happens.
+So for example calling `./libinput-gestures-setup -d place install` and `./libinput-gestures-setup install` will both lead to `install` being `$1` after the shift happens.

 The next function is fairly simple.